murase-brisys/mcp-bigquery-server/README.md

 This server uses the Model Context Protocol (MCP), which is like a universal translator for AI-database communication.
 While MCP is designed to work with any AI model, right now it's available as a developer preview in Claude Desktop.

 Here's all you need to do:
-1. Authenticate with Google Cloud (one-time setup)
+1. Set up authentication (see below)
 2. Add your project details to Claude Desktop's config file
 3. Start chatting with your BigQuery data naturally!